metio/yosql/yosql-website/content/tooling/gradle.md

         └── main/
             └── yosql/
                 └── domainObject/
-                    ├── yourQuery.sql
+                    ├── queryData.sql
                     └── changeYourData.sql
                 └── aggregateRoot/
-                    ├── anotherQuery.sql
+                    ├── findRoot.sql
                     └── addData.sql
     ```
 3. Execute the `yosql` task (or just run `gradle build`) to generate the Java code.

 ## Configuration

 You can configure how YoSQL operates and how the generated code looks like by using the `yosql` task extension.
-Take a look at the [available configuration options](../../configuration/) in order to see what can be configured.
+Take a look at the [available configuration options](/configuration/) in order to see what can be configured.

 ```kotlin
 yosql {